daveyburke/pixelbot/README.md

 Schematic diagram:
  <img src="https://github.com/daveyburke/pixelbot/blob/master/Schematic.jpg"/>

 The Arduino code is contained in PixelbotBody.ino.
-The BluetoothArduinoBridge.java might be useful for other projects looking at using this setup of an Android app as the brain and Arduino for controlling actuaters.
-Also CameraObjectRecognizer and the classes in the com.example.pixelbot.tensorflow is a useful minimal implementation of object recognition with camera.
+The BluetoothArduinoBridge.java might be useful for other projects looking at using this setup of an Android as a powerful computer and Arduino for controlling hardware.
+Also CameraObjectRecognizer and the classes in the com.example.pixelbot.tensorflow package are a useful minimal implementation of object recognition with camera.

  Have fun :)
+ --Dave